Have you been searching for some passive income ideas to earn money and bulk up your wallet without taking up all your time?

-In fact, that is a great goal to have!
+That is a great goal to have!

 What are the most popular passive income ideas?

-The most popular passive income ideas are generally the more traditional ones – investing, using high yield savings accounts and property rentals.
+The most popular passive income ideas are generally the more traditional ones – investing, using high yield savings accounts, and property rentals.

 That doesn’t mean that you should just pick the most popular one and go for it as it’s important to think about what you would personally enjoy.